bluestone-live/coding-challenge/README.md

 ### Delivery

-This project can be implemented in any language/framework/technology of your choice.
+First, please create a private repo on a hosted Git service such as GitHub or GitLab.
+Invite your project collaborator (as mentioned in *Contact* section) to the repo.

+Next, create a design document in the private repo.
+Email us the repo link so we can review your design.

+After we approved your design, you can start the implementation.

 Once you finished the project, please deploy your project for demo purpose, make sure to populate some jobs in the demo.

-Finally, email your solution and the live demo URL to the team.
+Include the live demo URL in your repo.

+Finally, let us know so we can review your solution.

 ### Evaluation